 Fr.
 Barry is currently living in Rome.
 He is pursuing an STL in Dogmatic Theology at the Angelicum.
 He offers retreats and parish missions over the summer months.
 For more information contact: firstname.lastname@example.org

 Fr.
 Jérôme was born in 1979 in France and was raised as a Catholic but was not very devout until the age of 24 when he went on a pilgrimage to Our Lady of Chartres (Marian shrine)

 “I went to confession for the first time in 10 years!
 I was living a very secular life and was also very sad.
 I was thirsting for absolute love but couldn’t find it!
 After the confession, I entered the crypt of the cathedral in which there is a relic of the veil of our lady (brought by Carolus Magnus in the 9th century).
 And as I approached it I had a strong encounter with God and started to go to mass every day with regular confession.
 I soon discovered the amazing presence of our Lord in the Blessed Sacrament.
 I quickly felt called to give my life to Christ and to serve Him as a priest, in the service of the Eucharist.
-I wanted to be a deeply Eucharistic priest and I struggled in my answering the call because I wanted a profoundly eucharistic community. which I finally found with the Missionaries of the Most Holy Eucharist!
+I wanted to be a deeply Eucharistic priest and I struggled with answering the call because I wanted a profoundly eucharistic community, which I finally found with the Missionaries of the Most Holy Eucharist!
 Praised be Jesus Christ!
-I was ordained in June 2016, and I choose a verse from the book of revelation: ‘And he who was seated on the throne said, ‘Behold, I am making all things new.'”
+I was ordained in June 2016, and I chose a verse from the book of Revelation for my ordination: ‘And he who was seated on the throne said, ‘Behold, I am making all things new.'”